 The body of late South African president Nelson Mandela has been taken to his ancestral home of Qunu, where on Sunday thousands of people will gather for his state funeral and burial.

-Many people lined the route Saturday, as a security-led convoy carrying Mr. Mandela's body made its way from the airport in Mthatha to the nearby village.
+Well-wishers waved flags and cheered on Saturday as a hearst carrying Mr. Mandela's flag-draped coffin made its way from the airport in Mthatha to the nearby village of Qunu.

-A large tent has been set up in Qunu for Sunday's state funeral.
+A large tent has been set up for Sunday's state funeral.
 Heads of state, Prince Charles and other dignitaries are among those expected to attend.

 Mandla Mandela said his 95-year-old grandfather continued to work to improve people's lives even after his retirement from politics.

 "This world icon worked tirelessly even after the achievement of democracy in South Africa to continue improving lives.
 Even as he retired from politics his attention shifted to social issues such as HIV and AIDS, and the wellbeing of the nation's children."

 This past week, tens of thousands of mourners turned out to pay tribute to Mr. Mandela while his body was displayed in Pretoria's Union Buildings.

 The Union Buildings are South Africa's seat of government, and the same place where Mr. Mandela was sworn in as the country's first black president in 1994, after serving 27 years in prison for his role in the struggle against white minority rule.